Novelty Or Next Trend? Google Venture-Backed Kitchen United Looks To Open 400 Ghost Kitchens Nationwide

 Backed with $10M from GV, formerly Google Venture, the investment arm of Alphabet Inc., Kitchen United is on a mission to aggressively open 400 of these locations within the next five years.

-Each ghost kitchen will have a minimum of 10 restaurant brands or concepts and up to as many as 20, she said.
+Each ghost kitchen will have at least 10 restaurant brands or concepts and as many as 20, she said.
 The name of the Kitchen United facility will be "Eats on" and the street name.
 For example, in Chicago, the Kitchen United facility is called Eats on Sedgwick.
 In Pasadena, it is Eats on Madison.

 This delivery-only concept has been tried before and failed, according to Scott Romeo, editor at large for Restaurant Business, a restaurant industry publication.